Skip to Content

 moduleTemplates: object

 Record of module template names and their paths.
-Used by vovk new command to define the templates for the service, controller or any other kind of module.
-When you have configuration of state template like this:
+Used by the vovk new command to define templates for services, controllers, or any other kind of module.

 /vovk.config.mjs